 5. When the beans have finished grinding, vigorously shake out all of the excess water in the portafilter.
 Start emptying the grounds into the basket but only about 25% of the basket's capacity each time before tamping.
 Increase your tamping pressure as you start to fill the basket, (4-5 more times), tamping most firmly when it's full.
 Try to leave an ever so slight recess of tamped coffee in the basket's center.
 Then with your finger wipe the excess grounds from the outer ring of the portafilter's basket into your "knock box".

 6. Run water through the coffee machine for about 3-4 seconds just before loading the portafilter into the group head.
 (This purges the hottest water to keep it from burning the coffee).

-7. Draw your coffee but only 20-25 milliliters.
-In other words only fill your shot glass a quarter full before stopping the draw.
+7. Draw your coffee but only 20-25 millilitres.
+In other words, only fill your shot glass a quarter full before stopping the draw.
 (Any more will just add that bitter taste we're trying to avoid).
 In technical terms, you've just produced a double ristretto.

 8. Briefly steam your serving cup before adding your coffee shot, then add the steamed milk to taste.

 Some of these techniques will require practice.
 Please experiment with different methods, coffee beans, etc. I think you'll find that the above suggestions will ultimately assist in producing as sensational a coffee as you can purchase anywhere... even those made by the best baristas on professional equipment!